trayio/embedded-edition-sample-app/README.md

 #### System components:
 ##### Your Partner Account
 This is the Tray.io account we will provide for the purposes of setting up your integration to Tray.io.
-You wil have to create any workflow templates that you would like your users to use on this account.
+You will have to create any workflow templates that you would like your users to use on this account.
 When you sign up an external user to Tray.io through your system, they will be considered to be a user linked to this accounts team.
 ##### Your Partner Accounts Templates
 Your Templates will be available to list and edit through the Tray.io GraphQL API for usage in your application.
 ##### Your Partner Accounts External Users